github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/changing-your-github-username.md

 ---
 title: Changing your GitHub username
-intro: 'You can change the username for your account on {% ifversion fpt or ghec %}{% data variables.product.prodname_dotcom_the_website %}{% elsif ghes %}{% data variables.location.product_location %} if your instance uses built-in authentication{% endif %}.'
+intro: 'You can change the username for your account on {% data variables.product.prodname_dotcom %}{% ifversion ghes %} if your instance uses built-in authentication{% endif %}.'
 redirect_from:
   - /articles/how-to-change-your-username
   - /articles/changing-your-github-user-name